 The best ring lights in 2024

-Neewer's 18-inch RP18B Pro is the best ring light overall, providing great build quality, some great accessories in the box, Bluetooth smartphone control, battery compatibility and a wide bi-color temperature range.
-The Wescott 18-inch bi-color ring light is also a great purchase, especially if you're on the move, as it comes with powerful NP750 batteries included.
+Our favorite ring light overall is Neewer's 18-inch RP18B Pro, thanks to its great build quality and the included accessories in the box.
+It also features Bluetooth smartphone control, industry battery compatibility and a wide bi-color temperature range.
 However, if you’re on a tighter budget or simply need something different, you'll find something to suit among our picks of the best ring lights.
 All you have to do now is read on.

 The best ring lights you can buy today